 - Plymouth Rocks

-Other chickens like Japanese Bantam and Silkies will lay less eggs but they are more nutritious and have a richer taste.
+Other chickens like Japanese Bantam and Silkies will lay fewer eggs but they are more nutritious and have a richer taste.

 When Do Chickens Start Laying Eggs?